mikeger/blog/presentations/build_time/build_time.md

 ---

-Swift and other programming languages have a human-friendly syntax, device hardware is expecting a hardware-friendly code to execute.
-Same applies for the resources.
+Swift and other programming languages have a human-friendly syntax, and device hardware is expecting a hardware-friendly code to execute.
+The same applies to the resources.

 ---

-# Xcode is trying it's best
+# Xcode is trying its best

 And it's getting better over time.

-After initial build is complete, next builds are faster.
+After the initial build is complete, the next builds are faster.
 Why?

-→ Xcode is trying to reuse results of the former builds to make process faster.
+→ Xcode is trying to reuse the results of the former builds to make the process faster.

 ---

 # So, Xcode is caching the build results?

-Yes, we have a clean build and incremental build.
+Yes, we have a clean build and an incremental build.

 ---

-# Why does it still feels slow?
+# Why does it still feel slow?

 ---